pan-dora/apix-image-services/README.md

 * `acrepo-services-ldcache`: This service dereferences and caches URIs, retrieving the `object` of particular triples on demand
 * `acrepo-services-ldcache-file`: A file-based backend for the `acrepo-services-ldcache` service
 * `acrepo-services-mint`: This mints random (public) URIs for use with fedora resources
+* `acrepo-services-pcdm`: This makes it easy to work with PCDM objects
 * `acrepo-services-validation`: An OSGi-based validation service

 Connectors